Elliot-codling/GraceEngine/docs/About/System Requirements/editor.md

 {: .important }
 Theoretically GraceEngine will compile on macOS, it has not been tested.

+{: .note}
-[^1]: Previous versions of Windows are untested.
+Previous versions of Windows are untested.
 MSYS2 requires Windows 10 or later while VS2017 does support Windows 7 with SP1.
 However, we do not recommend using it due to the lack of security updates.